-Due to the fact that I work alone, and sketching is labour intensive, for anything custom there is a charge of £500 for me to produce initial drawings which includes two rounds of amendments.
+Due to the fact that I work alone, and sketching is labour intensive, for anything custom there is a charge of £500 + VAT for me to produce initial drawings which includes two rounds of amendments.
 The drawings will at first be thumbnail sketches, which will then be narrowed down to more detailed designs until you have the final one you are happy with.
 The £500 deposit is then deducted from the total price of your commissions, which will be invoiced to you for payment once the design is finalised and before I order materials and start work on the piece itself.

 These sketch consultations can take place via email, phone call or WhatsApp.
-I prefer to use WhatsApp as a quick and easy way to share images of the design developing.

 Finally - all designs, even bespoke commissions are owned by me.
 If you would like to pay for exclusivity then we can discuss that.